RoboCop (song)

-"RoboCop" is a song by American record producer and vocalist Kanye West from his fourth studio album, 808s & Heartbreak (2008).
+"RoboCop" is a song by American rapper Kanye West from his fourth studio album, 808s & Heartbreak (2008).
 The song contains background vocals from Tony Williams and Jeff Bhasker.
 It was solely produced by West, who served as a songwriter alongside Esthero, Malik Yusef, Consequence, Kid Cudi, Williams, Bhasker, T-Pain, and Young Jeezy.
 Due to the embodiment of Patrick Doyle's work, a songwriting credit for him was added.
 The song was recorded in 2008 across numerous studios, being tweaked to perfection.
 Manny Marroquin explained how it was a challenge to make, confirming that multiple versions were created.
 An art pop number with an orchestral style, it embodies portions of "Kissing in the Rain", performed by Doyle.

 In the lyrics of the song, West reflects on his break-up with Alexis Phifer.
 After having experienced an internet leak in October 2008, "RoboCop" was included as the seventh track on the album in November.
 The song received generally positive reviews from music critics, who mostly applauded the composition.
 Some selected it as an album highlight and reception of West's vocals was lukewarm, though a few critics disliked the structure.
 West recorded an accompanying music video with Amber Rose, though it was never released.
 West performed the song in February 2009 for his second live album, VH1 Storytellers (2010).